djsamseng/gpuMpiTest/README.md

 # MPI and CUDA
 Cuda aware MPI allows you to run GPU nodes with the nodes sending each other messages.
 Thus if a node is running a long time with state it can receive input from other nodes

+## GPU
+Need an NVIDIA GPU - CUDA.
+To enable CUDA/GPUs uncomment `@cuda.jit` from code

 ## Install
 1) Download and install OpenMPI https://www.open-mpi.org/faq/?category=building
 2) Install mpi4py